whats2000/GriffinOWO/README.md

 1. `griffin` / `gf` : open the config GUI
 2. `griffin_reset` : reset waypoint
 3. `griffin_set_coord x y z` : set waypoint manually
-4. `pk [IGN1] [IGN2]...` : polite remove a player from party by reparty without invite them
+4. `pk [IGN1] [IGN2]...` : polite remove a player from the party by reparty without inviting them

 ### Send waypoint
-1. The script will allow you to tell the inquisher spot in party chat
+1. The script will allow you to tell the inquisher spot in the party chat
-2. The script will allow you to tell the location and x y z of vanquisher to party
+2. The script will allow you to tell the location and x y z of vanquisher to the party

 ### Party Chat Trigger Command
 1. `!warp` : allow party members to warp the party